goodrain/rainbond-chart/README.md

-# Rainbond Console Helm Charts
+# Rainbond Helm Charts

-You can deploy the Rainbond Console in Kubernets using Helm Chart.
+You can deploy the Rainbond in Kubernetes using Helm Chart.

 ## Pre Requisites